gardener/gardener-extension-shoot-cert-service/docs/usage/alerting.md

 # Changing alerting settings

 Certificates are normally renewed automatically 30 days before they expire.
-As a second defense line, there is an alerting in Prometheus activated if the certificate is a few days before expiration.
+As a second line of defense, there is an alerting in Prometheus activated if the certificate is a few days before expiration.
 By default, the alert is triggered 15 days before expiration.

 You can configure the days in the `providerConfig` of the extension.